Registered Nurse Resume Example

 Every hospital or clinic looks for something specific.
 I always read the job description carefully and match my skills to what the employer wants.

 You want your resume to highlight the certifications, procedures, and experience they mention.
-For example, if they want ICU experience, I make sure that's easy to spot.
+For example, if they want ICU experience, I make sure that's easy to spot and reference it in my cover letter.

 This helps recruiters see you’re a great fit-fast.
 Customizing your resume for each job takes a little extra time, but it really boosts your interview chances.